-Introduction to the New PRC Independent Guarantee Provisions - NEW
+Introduction to the New PRC Independent Guarantee Provisions

 The Supreme People's Court of China has officially adopted rules for all court cases involving independent guarantees, effective 1 December 2016.